-Illustration B
+Illustration B.

-Always drive with the air lever of carburettor open as far as possible consistent with the engine firing properly.
-It is not always necessary to stop the engine when the machine is brought to a standstill, but it can be left quietly running until ready to start away again.
-This can be done by taking out the clutch momentarily, and slipping the gear lever into the neutral position, afterwards releasing the clutch again.
+Always drive with the sir, lever of carburetter open as far as possible consistent with the engine firing properly.
+It is not always necessary to stop the engine when the machine is brought to a standardly but it can be left quietly running until ready to start away again.
+This can be done by taking out the clutch momentarily, and slipping the sear lever into the neutral position, afterwards releasing the clutch again.
 The engine will now be running free.
-Do not "race" the engine while standing, throttle it down just sufficient to keep it firing until ready to start away again.
-In the case of a short stop, as when obstructed by traffic, the clutch only need be taken out, but always remember to engage low gear when starting again.
+Do not "race" the engine while of a short stop, as when obstructed by traffic, the clutch only need be taken out, but always remember to engage low gear when starting again.